ADVERTISEMENT

 Stella McCartney

 At Stella McCartney’s SS25 showcase, “About F–king Time” caps were placed on every seat along with a copy of The Stella Times– a newspaper detailing the British designer’s conscious approach to luxury and her accomplishments.
-The collection was realized with 91 percent sustainable materials and several guests toted the new Ryder bag, a 100 percent vegan top-handle style with a sloped back.
+The collection was realized with 91 per cent sustainable materials and several guests toted the new Ryder bag, a 100 per cent vegan top-handle style with a sloped back.
 Flitting confidently between masculine archetypes– strong-shouldered tailoring, often pinstriped, and boyishly baggy jeans– and sexier feminine fare– clinging knit dresses and bandeau tops, and sheer, sensually draped dresses, which seem to be everywhere this European season.
 McCartney is a minimalist at heart, and she adds drama to her clothes with volume, sparkles, trailing streamers, and lots of toned abs.
-Accessories were accentuated, especially Ryder bags ranging in size from mini to microwave, plus hand-carved dove jewelry made of gold and silver repurposed from photocopiers and medical X-rays.
+Accessories were accentuated, especially Ryder bags ranging in size from mini to microwave, plus hand-carved dove jewellery made of gold and silver repurposed from photocopiers and medical X-rays.
 Stella surely intended a call to action on environmental issues.
 “For me, it’s about f–king time that we stopped killing animals for fashion,” she said.
 Hence not a single feather was plucked for McCartney’s collection.
 Instead, there were doves printed on airy silk dresses and puffball bomber jackets that truly resembled fluffy chicks.

 Feature image: Christian Dior